Woman Veers Off Road after Sudden Medical Emergency

 - That the loss of consciousness or incapacitation was unforeseeable

 What Will Happen With My Personal Injury Claim?

-If the other driver is able to successfully establish that he or she suffered a “sudden medical emergency”, then a plaintiff with personal injuries may not be able to claim as many damages.
-Prior to proceeding with your claim a personal injury attorney will be able to examine your case, determine whether the “sudden medical emergency” defense is valid, and decide how to best proceed.
+If the other driver is able to successfully establish that he or she suffered a “sudden medical emergency”, then a plaintiff with personal injuries may not be able to claim as much damages.
+Prior to proceeding with your claim, a personal injury attorney will be able to examine your case, determine whether the “sudden medical emergency” defense is valid, and decide how to best proceed.

 It is also important to note that Florida follows a “no-fault” car insurance system.
 Your insurance company will pay for your injuries and possibly other losses up to a certain amount, regardless of who or what caused the accident.